-The Below article, will assume that you have one of the following hardware configurations;
+The below article will assume that you have one of the following hardware configurations:

 Use the below command to initiate fdisk for formatting the disk.

-If the disk is over 3TB, and you're running an older version of FDISK, you'll need to use "parted" instead.
+Note: If the disk is over 3TB, and you're running an older version of FDISK, you'll need to use "parted" instead.

 Command (m for help): p